-Single Use Plastics Policy
+Single-Use Plastics Policy

-UCLA is committed to reducing the university’s environmental impact and developed a Single Use Plastics Policy.
+UCLA is committed to reducing the university’s environmental impact and developed a Single-Use Plastics Policy.
 The policy will phase out food accessory items such as plastic utensils, cups, lids, bowls, plastic bags, and ultimately eliminate single-use plastic water bottles while increasing access to water-refilling hydration stations.
 This is envisioned to cover not just sit-down and take-out restaurants, but everything from conferences, catered meetings, and events large and small.

 Contact us at firstname.lastname@example.org if you wish to donate any materials to any of our partners.

-Are you planning an office cleanout and have a lot of usable supplies for students?
+Are you planning an office clean-out and have a lot of usable supplies for students?
 UCLA is working with various student organizations that will provide resources to students at no cost.

 Do you have furniture or small appliances in good, usable condition that can be donated?
 UCLA has partnered with Habitat for Humanity of Greater Los Angeles to rehome these items where proceeds are used to help build strength, stability, self-reliance, and shelter in local communities and around the world.

 To help you determine what furniture is considered “good and resalable”, click here to view the slides provided by Habitat for Humanity of Greater Los Angeles.